anish0586/execute-task-cli-app/README.md

     }
 ]
 ```
 Then add the functionality in ```src/task/default.js```.
+Just make sure the name of the method in ```default.js``` should be same as mentioned in config file under ```taskMethod```.
 That's all.
 When you give the Task name as mentioned in the config, it will start executing the functionality automatically.